BalzaniEdoardo/naturalization_quiz/README.md

 ## About

 This quiz is based on the official USCIS 100 civics questions for the naturalization test.
 Good luck with your citizenship exam preparation!

+## Credits

+The 100 civics questions are from the official [USCIS Civics Test](https://www.uscis.gov/citizenship/find-study-materials-and-resources/study-for-the-test).

+Note: Questions 20, 23, 43, and 44 contain New York-specific answers.
+You may need to customize these for your state.